thoni56/dokuwiki2wikijs/README.md

 # dokuwiki2wikijs

 We wanted to migrate from dokuwiki to the more modern Wiki.js so this is a script that does that.

-At least for now it converts pages to Markdown using `pandoc`, storing them in the same structure as the `dokuwiki` installation.
+It converts all current pages to Markdown using `pandoc`, storing them in the same structure as the `dokuwiki` installation.
-(This might change at some point.)

 This README might not be completely up-to-date and the code quality not up to standard since this is a script for our own use.
 (Although you are welcome to use and modify it.)